libraryofcelsus/Aetherius_AI_Assistant/readme.md

 • 8/20 Added Embedding Selection Menu, for now only Sentence Transformers and Hugging Face Embeddings are available.

-• 8/20 Installer bat should now be fixed.
+• 8/20 Google Colab and Installer bat should now be fixed.

 • 8/19 Added new GUI for the OpenAi Version of Aetherius, still a work in progress.